docupike/docs/docs/admin/servereye.md

 ---
 title: servereye integration
-description: Admin basics for using the servereye Add-on in Docupike
+description: Admin basics for using the servereye Add-on in docupike
 lang: en
 ---

 # servereye integration

 The servereye Add-on is designed to synchronize all data from servereye to docupike.
-The Add-on is passed ready configured.
+The Add-on configuration will happen automatically during registration procedure.

 ## Overview

--   No Add-on configuration is needed
+-   Automatic configuration during add-on registration
 -   Synchronization occurs multiple times a day
 -   Manual synchronization triggering is possible
 -   Customer companies are synchronized as tenant